 I hate cleaning.
-Really, really hate it.
-Chances are you do too since it’s time we could instead be spending by doing something we actually love.
+I really, really hate it.
+Chances are you do too since it’s time we could instead be spending doing something we actually love.

-I have put together some of my favourite home cleaning tips that help me save time and keep my house clean longer.
+I have put together some of my favourite home cleaning tips that form part of my cleaning routine that help me save time and keep my house clean longer.